Job Carr

 Job Carr (July 2, 1813 - August 10, 1887) was the founder of Tacoma, Washington, United States.

 A Union veteran of the United States Civil War, Carr came west in 1864 to settle on a 168-acre claim in what is now Tacoma.

-Carr was the first permanent European American settler in the area.
-He built a cabin on his claim, which doubled as the United States Post Office when Carr was appointed Postmaster.
+He was the first permanent European American settler in the area and built a cabin on his claim, which doubled as the United States Post Office when he was appointed postmaster.
 He was an early promoter of Tacoma as a potential terminus for the Northern Pacific Railroad, and encouraged settlement in the new town.

-A replica of his original cabin stands near the original location, and serves as a museum of both Carr and of early Tacoma.
+A replica of Carr's original cabin stands near the original location as a museum of he and early Tacoma.